 The miles per gallon (MPG) figure can help you decide how economical a car may be in terms of fuel consumption.
 However, it’s worth noting that fuel consumption figures should be used for comparison purposes only as they may not be the same as the figure actually achieved.
 This is because of the way they are calculated.

 Since 1 January 2019, MPG performance is measured using the new Worldwide Harmonised Light Vehicle Test Procedure (WLTP) fuel economy tests, which typically give lower mpg performance values than the old New European Driving Cycle (NEDC) tests.
 Please consult manufacturer websites for the most up-to-date mpg performance values.

 Every car gives off different levels of exhaust emissions.
 One of the most harmful emissions is carbon dioxide (CO2) and car manufacturers are continually working to reduce this.

-We recognises that one size does not fit all, and we therefore offer greener choices for all class of vehicle.
+We recognise that one size does not fit all, and we therefore offer greener choices for all classes of vehicle.
 With emission levels differing by up to 65g/km between various small family cars and 100g/km between MPVs, your choice of car model could make a significant difference in your environmental impact.